quinn2liu/leetcode-notes/Linked_List.md

 Iterative Solution:

-The key to reversing the order of the pointers is to have a `temp` node with which you use to switch the pointers.
-You also need a `curr` node to represent the next node in the original list, and a `prev` node to represent the head of the new, reversed list.
+The key to reversing the order of the pointers is to have a `temp` node with which you store the original, non-reversed part of the list.
+You also need a `curr` node to represent the current node you are reversing, and a `prev` node to represent the node that you are pointing the reversed pointer to.

     def reverseList(self, head: Optional[ListNode]) -> Optional[ListNode]:
         prev, curr = None, head

         while curr:
-            temp = curr
+            temp = curr.next
-            curr = curr.next
+            curr.next = prev
-            temp.next = prev
+            prev = curr
-            prev = temp
+            curr = temp

         return prev

-Essentially, you update temp to be `curr` (the "head" of the original list).
-Then you immedietly update `curr` so that it moves to the next node of the original list.
-Then using `temp`, you have it now point to the `prev` node, which will be the `head` of your new list.
-To then make sure `prev` is updated, you assign `prev = temp`.
+Essentially, you initialize temp to be `curr.next` so that you store the next node of the original list.
+Then you update `curr.next` to point to `prev` (the reversal fo the list).
+Then, you get our variables ready for the next iteration: `prev = curr` since you want the next node to point to the reversed list, and `curr = temp` because you want to update the next "node to be reversed."

-This process is repeated until `curr == None`, in which case `prev` is the node that was originally the tail of the given list.
-Since these pointers have been reversed, you return prev.
+This process is repeated until `curr == None`, in which case `prev` is the node that represents the head of yoru new list.

 ## 21. Merge 2 Sorted Linked Lists